jessed/bigip-kubevirt/dependencies/README.md

 8) Install latest Cluster-Network-Addons
 9) Redeploy VMI(s)

 ## Note: Kubevirt doesn't clean up after itself very well and the 'kubevirt' namespace can end up in the Terminating state indefinitely following uninstallation.
-To work around this issue you may have to use the 'remove_kubevirt.bash' script, which is adapted from this [Github issue thread](https://github.com/kubevirt/kubevirt/issues/1491).
+To work around this issue you may have to use the kubevirt/remove_kubevirt.bash script, which is adapted from this [Github issue thread](https://github.com/kubevirt/kubevirt/issues/1491).